jeremiasavaro/medilab/README.md

   - The frontend is developed using React, providing a responsive and interactive user interface.
 It communicates with the backend to fetch AI-powered insights and present them to the user.

 - **AI Engine:**
-  - Idk wich framework use yet
+  - TensorFlow
+  - Keras
+  - numPY

 ## Installation